agordon/containers-aux/README.md

 Installs the static binary in `./foo/bin/7za`.

-### create-host-container
+### contain-host

-**EXPERIMENTAL - USE AT YOUR OWN RISK**

-The `create-host-container.sh` script uses bind-mounts to create a replica of the host's directory structure.
+The `contain-host` script uses bind-mounts to create a replica of the host's directory structure.
 This is an alternative to the `tar + pseudo` example shown in the _containers_'s README file.

 Typical usage:

-    $ sudo ./create-host-container.sh foo

-    (add this if 'contain' will fails to mount tmpfs)
-    $ sudo chown $USER foo
+    $ mkdir foo

-    $ contain foo
+    $ contain-host foo /bin/bash
-    (( inside the container, all host binaries from /bin , /usr/bin are available ))

-To umount:

-    $ sudo ./unmount-host-container.sh

-**NOTE:**

-This is HIGHLY experimental.
-As you are meddling with sudo and the host's system directories, terrible things might happen. tread lightly.
+    bash-4.3#

+The 'bash-4.3' prompt is inside the container, and in it, `/bin`, `/sbin`, `/usr/bin`, `/usr/sbin`, `/usr/local/bin`, `/usr/local/sbin` (including the relevant `*/lib` directories) are all mirrored from the host.

+When the contained process terminates, the bind-mounts are automatically unmounted.

 Contact